 These famous words by Mahatma Gandhi ring so true for our times.

-Our modern life makes us consume energy at a blind pace.
+Our daily life makes us consume energy at a blind pace.
 Connection with nature is zilch.

 And the outcome is we: